Economy of the Soviet Union: Time frame

 From the Stalin era through the late 1980s, the five-year plan integrated short-range planning into a longer time frame.
-It delineated the chief thrust of the country's economic development and specified the way the economy could meet the desired goals of the Communist Party of the Soviet Union.
+It delineated the chief thrust of the country's economic development and specified the way the economy could meet the desired goals of the Communist Party of the Soviet Union (CPSU).
 Although the five-year plan was enacted into law, it contained a series of guidelines rather than a set of direct orders.

 Periods covered by the five-year plans coincided with those covered by the gatherings of the CPSU Party Congress.
 At each CPSU Congress, the party leadership presented the targets for the next five-year plan, therefore each plan had the approval of the most authoritative body of the country's leading political institution.

 Guidelines for the plan

 The Central Committee of the CPSU and more specifically its Politburo set basic guidelines for planning.
 The Politburo determined the general direction of the economy via control figures (preliminary plan targets), major investment projects (capacity creation) and general economic policies.
 These guidelines were submitted as a report of the Central Committee to the Congress of the CPSU to be approved there.
 After the approval at the Congress, the list of priorities for the five-year plan was processed by the Council of Ministers, which constituted the government of the Soviet Union.
 The Council of Ministers was composed of industrial ministers, chairmen of various state committees and chairmen of agencies with ministerial status.
-This committee stood at the apex of the vast economic administration, including the state planning apparatus, the industrial ministries, the trusts (the intermediate level between the ministries and the enterprises) and finally the state enterprises.
+This committee stood at the apex of the vast economic administration, including the state planning apparatus, the industrial ministries, the trusts (the intermediate level between the ministries and the enterprises) and finally the enterprises.
 The Council of Ministers elaborated on Politburo plan targets and sent them to Gosplan, which gathered data on plan fulfillment.